-- Day pack: - Bring a comfortable pack to carry your personal items such as water bottles, Water purifier, camera, snacks, hat, and a change of clothes.
+02) Day pack: - Bring a comfortable pack to carry your personal items such as water bottles, Water purifiers, cameras, snacks, hats, and a change of clothes.

-- Money belt or pouch: - Always carry your valuables, including plane tickets and passport, on your person.
+03) Money belt or pouch: - Always carry your valuables, including plane tickets and passport, in your person.

-- Water bottle: - we recommend bringing 1 one-liter bottle to carry your water.
+05) Water bottle: - we recommend bringing 1 one-litre bottle to carry your water.

-- Jackets: - Wind and rain jackets are recommended, try bringing one that meets both needs.
+12) Jackets: - Wind and rain jackets are recommended, try bringing one that meets both needs.
 If your jacket is not large enough to cover you and your pack, be sure to protect the items in your pack with a waterproof sack.
-And add one warm down jacket.
+And add one warm-down jacket.

-- Power snacks: - If you have a favorite, we recommend bringing it from home.
+17) Power snacks: - If you have a favourite, we recommend bringing it from home.

-- Miscellaneous: toiletries, quick-drying towel and liquid hand sanitizer.
+18) Miscellaneous: toiletries, quick-drying towel and liquid hand sanitiser.